 Complete runners who lack glaring weaknesses will always have a place in the NFL, and to start, Abanikanda falls under that distinction.
 He has the necessary size and density to go along with elite explosiveness and high-level long-strider speed — traits at the center of his big-play ability.

 But Abanikanda also flashes the quick processing ability and smooth creative instincts between the tackles to chisel away at small seams, and he has enough lateral agility, foot speed, twitch, and contact balance to work through congestion.

 Abanikanda’s profile is one that’s proficient working in congestion and in space, as he not only has the explosiveness to stretch the field but also the targeted physicality to keep himself clean as he works upfield.

-His full-field vision can improve as he passes up valuable opportunities to bounce outside too often.
+The Pitt RB’s full-field vision can improve, as he passes up valuable opportunities to bounce outside too often.
 And he still has room to refine his ability on passing downs, although he has a serviceable floor as a blocker and already provides some versatility as a receiver.

 Abanikanda’s high-level physical skill set alludes to universal scheme versatility as a runner, and he’s already very comfortable working between the tackles with inside zone and gap schemes.
 Additionally, at under 21 years old, he still has a ton of tread left on the tires.